proofit404/generics/docs/private.md

 why we forbid static methods.

 If you need such behavior, put it outside of the class.
-If this behavior is neccessary in the instance method of the original class, encapsulate it.
+If this behavior is necessary in the instance method of the original class, encapsulate it.
 Pass that new thing to the constructor and access it in methods.

 === "attrs"